 Approximately 15 percent of couples cannot conceive successfully after two years of trying.
-With some overlap, approximately half of the fertility issues relate to the female and half relate to male infertility.
-UC San Diego Health is the only medical center in the region focused on treating male infertility.
+With some overlap, approximately half of the fertility issues relate to females and about half to males.
+UC San Diego Health is the only medical center in the region focused on male fertility.

 Retrograde ejaculation is a condition where the semen exits into the bladder.
 It can be caused by numerous health conditions (e.g. diabetes), spinal cord injuries and medication side effects.
 Numerous medications and retrieval techniques can be utilized to provide adequate sperm for conception.

 Without sufficient testosterone, the body is not able to produce sperm properly.
 Certain medications, including some antibiotics and cancer drugs, reduce testosterone production.
 Steroid abuse shuts down the body’s ability to make testosterone and sperm and is a common cause of impaired sperm production.
 Our urologists have extensive experience in the field of andrology and work with you to carefully restore hormonal balance.

 Various conditions can lead to sperm production problems.
 Men without sperm or with abnormal semen analysis need to consult with an urologist.
 Our doctors are able to perform microsurgical dissection of the testes to find sperm suitable for in vitro fertilization (IVF).

 Varicocele refers to the abnormal swelling of veins that drain the testicles, similar to varicose veins.
 When varicoceles form, the temperature rises in the scrotum, inhibiting proper testicular function.
 We perform varicocelectomy to correct this abnormal blood flow from the testicles.
 This microscopic surgical repair has been shown to increase testosterone output and sperm count.